 I’m sure Green Bay is happy with the backfield of Ty Montgomery, Aaron Jones, and Jamaal Williams going into next year, but adding a true gamebreaker could take the offense back to the elite level.
 The continued development of Jones and Williams will be important, but I wouldn’t be surprised to see a backfield mate taken with one of the Packers expected 12 picks.
 Players like Bryce Love (Stanford), Kerryon Johnson (Auburn), Derrius Guice (LSU), Nick Chubb and Sonny Michel (both from Georgia) offer early round options, and recent history indicates there will be impact players available late.

 Adding depth and talent at Running Back will not be a major priority for new General Manager Brian Gutekunst this offseason.
 However, adding another dynamic player to an offense that has lacked playmakers would be a great idea.
 An idea that I will explore in future weeks as we start to turn an eye towards free agency and the draft.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig